White Sox vs Rays Odds, Spread, and Total

 White Sox vs Rays Betting Trends

-- The Rays are 3-7 against the spread in their past 10 games, including 1-2 at home.
+- The Rays are 3-7 against the spread in their past 10 matchups and 1-3 at home.

-- The White Sox are 5-2 straight up in their last seven games against the Rays and 5-1 in their last six on the road.
+- The White Sox are 6-1 in their last seven games on the road.

-- The total has gone under in four of the Rays' last five games but over in six of their last nine at home.
+- The total has gone over in four of the White Sox's last five games.

-- The White Sox are 5-5 in their last 10 games when playing as the underdog.

-- The Rays are 2-1 in their last three games when playing as the favorite.
+- The over has hit in six of the last nine meetings between these two teams.

 White Sox vs Rays Injury Reports